appacademy-starters/python-project-starter/README.md

 ### Dev Containers (OPTIONAL for M1 Users)
 The following instructions detail an *optional* development setup for M1 Mac users, especially those having issues with the `psycopg` package.
+While we are not using `psycopg` in development anymore, the instructions for setting up a Dev Container are still provided if you want to use them.

 1. Make sure you have the [Microsoft Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed.
 2. Make sure you have [Docker](https://www.docker.com/products/docker-desktop/) installed on your computer.